MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-tutorial-scale-cluster.md

 ---
 # Tutorial: Scale a Service Fabric cluster in Azure

 This tutorial is part three of a series, and shows you how to scale your existing cluster out and in.
 When you've finished, you will know how to scale your cluster and how to clean up any left-over resources.
+For more information on scaling a cluster running in Azure, read [Scaling Service Fabric clusters](service-fabric-cluster-scaling.md).

 In this tutorial, you learn how to: